Benefits of Taking Prenatal Vitamins Before You’re Pregnant

 DHA is very important during the first week of your baby’s development, which often occurs before you realize you’re pregnant.
 Your baby’s brain, spinal cord, and eyes need DHA to develop properly, so it’s important that your prenatal vitamin contains this essential nutrient.
 (22)

 Many of us struggle to get enough DHA through our daily diets, and because we cannot make DHA, it’s important to consume sufficient amounts through our diet or supplements.
-Taking an omega-3 supplement such as fish oil, or a vegan prenatal DHA supplement, may help improve egg quality, delay ovarian aging, improve pregnancy rates, and support fetal development.
+Taking an omega-3 supplement such as fish oil, or a vegan prenatal DHA supplement, may help support egg quality, delay ovarian aging, support pregnancy rates, and support fetal development.

 One of the best things you can do to help support your pregnancy goals and to prepare your body for pregnancy is to focus on building healthy nutrition and lifestyle habits.
-A healthy fertility diet can improve the likelihood of conception and improve overall health for you and your baby during pregnancy and beyond.
+A healthy fertility diet can support conception and overall health for you and your baby during pregnancy and beyond.

 However, getting everything your body and baby need to ensure a healthy and successful pregnancy can prove difficult.
 This is why researchers and health experts recommend that women take prenatal vitamins before pregnancy.
 Prenatal vitamins provide nutrients such as folate, vitamin B6, iron, iodine, choline, DHA, vitamin D3, and probiotics to help you reach your fertility goals and throughout pregnancy.